SSigl/Biostatistics---IRT-functions/README.md

 - "model" :

-we apply the model on the dataset restrained to the list of items "itemlist" (we must not include the score column in the model) ; we save the items' parameters in "coef" and the persons' parameters in "persons" ; there is a subtility here : the persons' parameters is a dataframe which includes all possible rows of answers originally in the dataset, and for each row, the corresponding person location and the number of time this row is observed in the dataset ; for example, if we consider the subscale item1, item2, item3, we suppose that 3 people have answered (1,2,1) and 2 people have answered (3,3,4) : then, in the persons' parameters, those anwers will appear only one time, and the "Obs" column precises that the first answer appeared 3 times and that the second answer appeared 2 times ; we later wish to sample the persons' parameters and so, we need to take the number of observations into account ; for this, we calculate for every row its frequency of occurrence (in other words, we weight each row) ;
+we apply the model on the dataset restrained to the list of items "itemlist" (we must not include the score column in the model) ; we save the items' parameters in "coef" and the persons' parameters in "persons" ; there is a subtlety here : the persons' parameters is a dataframe which includes all possible rows of answers originally in the dataset, and for each row, the corresponding person location and the number of time this row is observed in the dataset ; for example, if we consider the subscale item1, item2, item3, we suppose that 3 people have answered (1,2,1) and 2 people have answered (3,3,4) : then, in the persons' parameters, those anwers will appear only one time, and the "Obs" column precises that the first answer appeared 3 times and that the second answer appeared 2 times ; we later wish to sample the persons' parameters and so, we need to take the number of observations into account ; for this, we calculate for every row its frequency of occurrence (in other words, we weight each row) ;

 - "Bootstrap" : now, we may do the simulations strictly speaking ; we repeat the following description a number "B" of times :